-Follow agency policies regarding searching a subject of the opposite sex.
+Follow your agency's policies regarding searching a subject of the opposite sex.
 You may modify the hand position to avoid inappropriate contact.
 If possible, there should be a witness to the search.

 When searching a handcuffed subject, do the following: